-The coronavirus pandemic has considerable impacts on our private and business lives in Europe, with governments in many countries taking far-reaching protective measures.
+The coronavirus pandemic has considerable impacts on our private and business lives in Europe, with governments in many countries taking far-reaching protective measures

-Besides the government-ordered closure of our stores in Italy, Austria, Slovenia and partly in Poland, all our stores in Germany and Switzerland also temporarily ended their regular operations as of 20 March 2020.
-With these restrictions to business operations, Fielmann is contributing to the protection from infection and its emergency supplies to the public also sees the company complying with its legal obligations as a healthcare provider.
+Besides the government-ordered closure of our stores in Italy, Austria, Slovenia and partly in Poland, all our stores in Germany and Switzerland also temporally ended their regular operations as of 20 March 2020.
+With these restrictions to business operations, Fielmann is contributing to the protection from infection and its emergency supplies to the public complying with its legal obligations as a healthcare provider.
 We have temporarily ended the regular sale of glasses, contact lenses and hearing aids, although we still send contact lenses to customers as an exception.

-The closure of all Fielmann stores in our markets means a sales revenue loss of approximately $\in 5$ million per day.
-Wide-ranging cost-reduction measures have been introduced.
-Investments have been and are continually being reprioritised on a case-by-case basis and, where necessary, brought forward or delayed.
-In addition, the production of medical protective glasses has been launched.
+The closure of all Fielmann stores in our markets means a sales revenue loss of approximately $\leqslant 5$ million per day.
 It is impossible to tell how long and to what extent our stores will remain closed.
 The further development largely depends on political decisions and their effectiveness.
-On this point, we refer to our explanations in the forecast report.

-In this time of crisis, Fielmann will support its employees, has guaranteed the jobs of all opticians and hearing care professionals and will top up the requested short-time work ("Kurzarbeit") to 100% so that all store employees continue to receive the same net salary.
+In this time of crisis, Fielmann will support its employees, has guaranteed the jobs of all opticians and hearing care professionals, and will top up the applied for reduced hours pay to 100% so that all store employees continue to receive the same net salary.